Rory-Sullivan/rs_ray_tracer/readme.md

   a variety of image formats.
 - **Multi-camera support:** I added support for rendering a scene from multiple cameras/view points.
-Not much to say here other than it was something I was curious about, I also found it helpful for playing with the different camera parameters to see what they do.
+Not much to say here other than it was something I was curious about and I found it helpful for playing with the different camera parameters to see what they do.